-A core of philosophical truths that is hypothesized to exist independently of and unaffected by time or place.
+A core of philosophical truths which is hypothesized to exist independently of and unaffected by time or place.

 - For the Continental tradition, philosophical problems do not fall from the sky ready-made and cannot be treated as elements in some ahistorical fantasy of philosophia perennis.